AbdullahAlassi/django-ai-document-classifier/README.md

 ---

 ## 🧠 How the AI Works
-The application sends document data to a locally running **LLM (Ollama)** via REST API, which outputs a prediction for one of the following categories:
+The application sends document data to a locally running **LLM (Ollama)** via REST API, which following a general categorisation based on the context.

-🔹 Technology.
-🔹 Finance.
-🔹 Healthcare.
-🔹 General.

 ---